setlog/trivrost/CONTRIBUTING.md

 ## Development cycle

 Development takes place on **develop**.
 It should always build and any larger features should be done in feature branches.
-If there are maintanace branches, each feature should be backported to a mintanace-branch.
+If there are maintenance branches, each feature should be backported to a maintenance-branch.

 Releases are tagged on **master** using v+[SemVer](https://semver.org/).
 E.g.: `vX.Y.Z`